mrpep/mrpep/README.md

 <br/>

 - 🖥️ I’m a computer science PhD candidate at Universidad de Buenos Aires 🇦🇷.
-- 🗣️ I'm a member of the speech processing group of the [Applied Artificial Intelligence Laboratory](https://liaa.dc.uba.ar/) 🧠
+- 🗣️ I'm a member of the speech processing group at the [Applied Artificial Intelligence Laboratory](https://liaa.dc.uba.ar/) 🧠
 - 🔊 My main interests are the applications of deep learning to audio signal processing and analysis.
 I am currently working in audio representation learning and speech emotion recognition.
 - 🎸 In my free time I play guitar, or anything that makes sounds.
 In my undergraduate thesis I developed a fast music source separation system.
 [Check it out!](https://www.latentsound.com/)